Please, visit our birth planning page as well

 The Birth Plan:

-This plan is specific to a 20-30 week delivery, in which you may be required to stay overnight.
+This plan is specific to generally 20-30 week gestation birth, in which you may be required to stay overnight.

 You may not be required to stay overnight.
 Ask your doctor for more information.